boity0/221097570_digital-portfolioprp3/README.md

 **T**ask: My objective was to demonstrate my technical knowledge, problem sloving abilities and professional demeanor under interview conditions.

-**A**ction: I did a lot of  researched questions that are usually asked by many companies, practiced discussing my techinal skills and maintained professional body language and eye contact throughout the session.
+**A**ction: I did a lot of research questions that are usually asked by many companies, practiced discussing my techinal skills and maintained professional body language and eye contact throughout the session.

 **R**esult: The mock interview provided valuable feedback on my strengths and areas for improvement and handling pressure situations.